 Dare to walk there.
-This jacket surrounds you in a long-cut shield that helps you rebel against the rain.
-2 layers of waterproof protection mean you can fearlessly wear any shirt underneath, even if it's dry clean only.
+This jacket surrounds you in a long-cut shield that helps you rebel against the rain and wind.
+Full-on waterproof protection mean you can fearlessly wear any shirt underneath, even if it's dry clean only.
 The Nylon Tactel fabric looks like canvas, but stretches a little so it won’t feel too rigid.

 - Nylon Tactel material looks and feels like cotton canvas and has a bit of mechanical stretch.

 - 2-layer waterproof breathable construction with a 5k/5k laminate for moderate breathability, waterproofness and windproofness.

 - Mesh lining slides on over layers and prevents you from overheating on humid days.

 - YKK 2-way front zip has a chin guard at the top and a removable leather zipper pull.

 - Front length is 30.75in.
 Back length is 32.5in.

 The standard test for waterproof fabrics uses a standing column filled with water.
 The figures given are the water column height.
 A rating of 3,500mm or higher can be considered waterproof.
 The higher the rating, the more durable the waterproof fabric will be over time.

 Waterproof garments use waterproof-breathable technologies and are fully seam-taped.
 Water-resistant garments use waterproof-breathable technologies but their seams are not taped.
 Water-resistant garments repel water and protect against wind but are not made of waterproof fabric.